keithwhor/nodal/README.md

 - Database drop, create, prepare, migrate, rollback
 - Running your Nodal server

-Nodal comes configured to deploy to to Heroku easily (using git) for rapid prototyping.
+Nodal comes configured to deploy to Heroku easily (using git) for rapid prototyping.

 ## Installation